 Babies in buggies and young children are closer to the vehicle exhaust and breathe higher concentrations of toxic fumes.
 Travelling to nursery and school is arguably the time of a child’s greatest exposure to outdoor air pollution that can stunt the growth of their developing lungs.

 What is being done to immediately and significantly reduce pollution levels on the routes and at the time children travel to school? .
 What is being done to protect young children directed to wait at kerbside bus stop shelters?

 This is our battle ground and every day our little ninjas are fighting for their future health.

 We’re identifying those responsible for safety on the roads children walk along and at the bus stop shelters they wait at.
 We’re asking them three questions:

-1. Why they allow vehicles to repeatedly brake and accelerate (40 times a mile) when we know that this increases non-exhaust emissions (tyre wear, brake wear, road surface wear) which accounts for 90% of PM10 and 85% of PM2.5 emissions from traffic.
+1. Why they allow vehicles to repeatedly brake and accelerate (40 times a mile) when we know that this increases non-exhaust emissions (tyre wear, brake wear, road surface wear) which accounts for a large proportion of particulate matter (PM10 and PM2.5) emissions from traffic.